wojciechpolak/glifestream/docs/ARCHITECTURE.md

 - What a module keeps between events is an exported state object, such as `stream_state` or `composer`, not a closure.

-- Templates hand the script its data in the globals `settings`, `stream_data` and `gettext_msg`, declared in `frontend/src/globals.d.ts`.
-A deployment customizes it through `user-scripts.js`, with the `window` globals declared there and pinned by `glifestream/tests/e2e/test_js_extension_points.py`;
-  that list is the contract a rewrite keeps.
+- Templates hand the script its data as JSON, with `json_script`: the site config and the translated messages in `#gls-config` on every page, and the archive calendar in `#gls-stream-data` on stream pages.
+The tags that write them are in `stream/templatetags/gls_page.py`; `MESSAGES` there lists every message the script passes to `_()`.
+A deployment customizes the script through `user-scripts.js`, with the `window` globals declared in `frontend/src/globals.d.ts` and pinned by `glifestream/tests/e2e/test_js_extension_points.py`; that list is the contract a rewrite keeps.
-- `frontend/src/api-types.ts` declares the JSON the script reads, and `glifestream/tests/test_frontend_contract.py` checks that the views send it.
+- `frontend/src/api-types.ts` declares the JSON the script reads, and `glifestream/tests/test_frontend_contract.py` checks that the server sends it.
 Change the two together.
+- The pages send a Content Security Policy (`settings_csp.py`, through Django's CSP middleware) that runs scripts only from the static files, so the markup has no inline script and no `on…` handler attribute: controls such as the logout link are marked with data attributes and bound by the script, and `glifestream/tests/test_csp.py` fails on inline code in a page.
+  Both bundles load with `defer`.
+An inline script a deployment adds needs `nonce="{{ csp_nonce }}"`.
+The site only reports violations unless `CONTENT_SECURITY_POLICY=enforce`; the tests always enforce the policy, and the E2E page fixture fails any test during which the browser blocks something.
 - Pipeline leaves a missing file out of a bundle without an error, so the system check `glifestream.E001` stops `runserver` and `collectstatic` when a bundle source, the built script included, cannot be found.